-NURS 507 Professional Nursing Synthesis for the Experienced Nurse (4 hours: 2 class, 2 clinical) (Fall)
+NURS 507 Professional Nursing Synthesis for the Experienced Nurse

+(4 hours: 2 class, 2 clinical) (Fall)

 In this culminating capstone clinical experience, students reflect on the transition from associate degree to bachelor's degree preparation for professional nursing practice.
 The clinical experience will focus on complex decision making and facilitate the student's socialization to nursing as a profession.
 Emphasis is placed on self-directed learning and evaluation in selected clinical areas under the supervision of nursing faculty and clinical nurse preceptors.
 Issues related to professional practice, career planning, and personal goal setting are examined.
-Prerequisite: Successful completion of NURS 400 level courses, NURS Perspectives in Community Nursing/Clinical Practicum, and NURS 505 Research Concepts for the Nursing Professional.
+Prerequisite: NURS 328, NURS 420, NURS 422, NURS 426, NURS 428, NURS 503.
+Prerequisite or Corerequisite: NURS 505